Savin-Viswanathan/OMHyD-PA/README.txt

 ANSYS verification
 *********************************************************************************************
 1. ANSYS workbench file size exceeds the GitHub limit.
 Mail the author at savinvis@gmail.com to get the files.
 2. The excel file contains formulae in the yellow coloured cells.
-Dimensional data from ANSYS is entered in the uncoloured cells the generate the corresponding non dimensionalized data.
+Dimensional data from ANSYS is entered in the uncoloured cells to generate the corresponding non dimensionalized data.
 ****End****